 B. Elective Courses (any two courses of the following 4 courses)

 - CS 370 Software Engineering

-No more than eight credits may be applied to both the Computer and Information Science and Computer Information Systems minors.
-At least 12 credits must be taken in residence at SUNY Poly.
-A maximum of two courses taken at other institutions may be applied to the minor.
-Computer Information Systems majors may not use Computer Science courses to fulfill both the upper division elective requirement for the major and the elective course requirement for the minor.
+At least three courses must be taken in residence at SUNY Poly.
+No more than two courses taken at other institutions may be applied to the minor.
+Computer Information Systems majors and Applied Computing majors may not use the same Computer Science courses to fulfill both the Advanced Electives requirements for the Computer Information Systems major or the Applied Computing major and the Elective Courses requirements for the Computer Science minor.